musictena/Narrabundah-College/Robotics Session 2 2023/README.md

 * make a face camera identification
 * make an alarm that wakes you
 * capture the flag arduino box. the challenge is web-based and physical.
 To get inside the box there are two problems which need to be solved; the mastermind type puzzle seen above and
+* puzzle box the aim is to open the lock, by solving the puzzle. if time there may be a digital component where the password can be found by ctf